 The University Caterers’ Organisation

-The University is an active member of The University Caterers’ Organisation (TUCO).
-Most catering suppliers are appointed under TUCO frameworks, with sustainability embedded into the procurement process.
+- The University is an active member of The University Caterers’ Organisation (TUCO), through which most catering suppliers are appointed

 Food waste